 Atoosa Kourosh, MD, MPH, RYT

-Pediatrician, Allergy & Immunology Specialist, Yoga Therapist
+Pediatrician, Allergy & Immunology, Yoga Therapy

-As a Pediatrician and Allergy&Immunology specialist with a Masters in Public Health, I have always had a deep interest in both U.S. and developing world medicine, health care, and innovation.
+As a Pediatrician and Allergy/Immunology Specialist with a Masters in Public Health, I have always had a deep interest in both U.S. and developing world medicine, health care, and innovation.
 Since 1992, I've served in South America, Asia, Africa and the Americas, engaging in volunteer medical service through service organizations such as Curamericas, International Medical Corps and Health for Humanity.
 I've worked in the U.S. on health access and grass roots public health programs with NICHQ, Texas Pediatric Society, and Refugees Northwest.
 While I am mentoring trainees in clinical medicine and public health, I also help find their place with volunteer advocacy opportunities, specifically with a special focus on pediatric obesity, injury prevention, environmental health, and international health.

 My training and experience in Emergency Preparedness, Disaster Relief and Wilderness Medicine, combined with my life long deep interest in Space Medicine has forged a diverse and dynamic map in my career.
 I'm passionate about helping trainees and health professionals activate and advocate on social media and use this valuable tool to promote health, inform the public about how to make medical decisions based on reliable information from reputable sources, and engender collaboration across disciplines.